nickaldwin/Data-Structure-algo-prep/data-stuc notes.md

     O(2^n) - Exponential Time:
         Example: Solving the "traveling salesman" problem using brute force.
         The runtime grows exponentially with the input size and becomes quickly impractical for large inputs.

+ why do we use it
+     Performance Analysis: Big O notation allows us to analyze and compare the performance of different algorithms in terms of their time complexity (runtime) and space complexity (memory usage).
+It helps us understand how an algorithm's performance scales with input size and make informed decisions when selecting an algorithm for a particular task.

+    Algorithm Selection: Big O notation helps us choose the most efficient algorithm for a given problem.
+By comparing the complexities of different algorithms, we can identify which ones are more suitable for large input sizes and will provide faster execution times or use less memory.

+    Scalability Prediction: Big O notation provides insights into how an algorithm will behave as the input size increases.
+It allows us to predict how the algorithm's performance will scale and helps us identify potential bottlenecks or performance issues for larger inputs.

+    Optimization Opportunities: By understanding the complexity of an algorithm, we can identify areas where optimizations can be made.
+If we have an algorithm with a high time or space complexity, we can look for ways to improve its efficiency and reduce its complexity to achieve better performance.

+    Communication and Standardization: Big O notation provides a standardized way to express and communicate the efficiency or complexity of an algorithm.
+It allows developers, researchers, and educators to discuss and compare algorithms using a common language, facilitating collaboration and understanding.

+In summary, Big O notation is a valuable tool in algorithm analysis and selection.
+It helps us understand the efficiency of algorithms, predict their behavior with larger inputs, optimize them for better performance, and communicate about algorithms in a standardized manner.